coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 ## Cursed Items

-Some items are cursed---incorrectly made, or corrupted by outside forces.
+Some items are cursed—incorrectly made, or corrupted by outside forces.
 Cursed items might be particularly dangerous to the user, or they might be normal items with a minor flaw, an inconvenient requirement, or an unpredictable nature.
 Randomly generated items are cursed 5% of the time.

 ## Charges, Doses, and Multiple Uses